g-whittington/EPA-Source-Apportionment/README.md

 ## Datasets

-he analysis will be performed on three real-world datasets from:
+The analysis will be performed on three provided datasets from:

 - Baton Rouge